KennyGonzales/azure-network-protocols/README.md

 ### **Wireshark:**

-By performing a quick search for "remote desktop connection," you will be able to access the VM.
-Enter the public IP address details of VM1 (Windows 10 21H2) to install Wireshark, a packet analysis software, directly on the VM instead of using your local machine.
+By performing a quick search for **"remote desktop connection"**, you will be able to access the VM.
+Enter the _public IP address_ details of `VM1` (Windows 10 21H2) to install Wireshark, a packet analysis software, directly on the VM instead of using your local machine.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>